kintone/cli-kintone/README.md

 3. Extract the downloaded zip file and move the `cli-kintone` files to the `/usr/local/bin`.
 4. Run `cli-kintone` command and confirm that the command is available.

+Note: If the terminal responds stating that the command could not be found, the PATH environment variables may need to be edited to use cli-kintone.

 ## Usage

 ### import